dropfred/js-toys/README.md

 - Use bounce border mode.
 - Use a low force range (about 10-30 pixels) with a zero decay.

-_Caveats: although the demo runs correctly on smartphones supporting WEBGL 2, the UI is not designed for mobile devices._
+_Caveats: although the demo runs correctly on smartphones supporting WEBGL 2, the UI is not designed for mobile devices.
+However, miniminal (warning: by minimal I mean buggy if you mess with more than just one finger) touch support is provided: you can add force by touching the screen, and reset everything (big bang mode) by double tapping._

 ## orbit